umeruma/PinnedNote/README.md

 # PinnedNote

-PinnedNote is safari extension for display note for pages you have pinned on pinboard.
+PinnedNote is a safari extension to display note of the page you have pinned on the pinboard.

 ![ScreenShot 01](README%20Assets/ScreenShot01.png?raw=true)